Advanced Vocab Words - Set 8 Flashcards

 112

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ nature of his job meant he frequently relocated. ## Footnote *Hint: The word starts with 't'.*
+# Fill in the blank: The \_\_\_\_\_\_ nature of his job meant he frequently relocated. ## Footnote ***Hint:*** *Starts with "t" and means "lasting only a short time".*

 transient ## Footnote *transient (**tran**-zee-uhnt)* adj. not permanent adj. moving from place to place n. one who moves from place to place